 Handling data and thinking long-term

-Another thing that should be top of your mind is a long-term plan for how you will gather, store and interact with the data you collect.
+Another thing that should be top of mind is a long-term plan for how you will gather, store and interact with the data you collect.
 You should be thinking about whether you’ll use a multi-provider infrastructure or integrating with services such as Kubernetes; how to backup player data and disaster recovery strategies; fail-safe offline modes in event of a network failure; and especially the best database for your needs.

 Techstacks such as Kubernetes, Golang, and Docker are being hailed repeatedly for easing the life of developers.
 Containers are enabling game developers to manage their infrastructure much easier – taking a lot of the management load off their hands and improving agility.